wizxrd123/nos/docs/contracts/using-for.rst

         }
     }

-It is also possible to extend elementary types in that way:
+It is also possible to extend elementary types in that way.
+In this example, we will use a library.

 .. code-block:: solidity